momentohq/public-dev-docs/docs/getting-started.md

 2. Unzip the `momento-cli-X.X.X.windows_x86_64.zip` file
 3. Run the unzipped .exe file

-To verify the CLI was installed correctly, you can run our help command:
+To foo the CLI was installed correctly, you can run our help command:

 ```
 $ momento --help